filesender/filesender/docs/v3.0/install/index.md

 # Step 3 - Setup the FileSender configuration

-We ship the FileSender tarball with `config_sample.php` file rather than directly providing a `config.php` to make life easier when packaging the software.
+The FileSender tarball contains a `config_sample.php` file to get you started with your own `config.php`.
+This is done to make life easier when packaging the software.

 Note that if you wish to support old browsers there are some options you might like to add to your configuration.